-Fine arts, design, or writing students with a previously held undergraduate degree should apply to the graduate program if they have a cohesive body of work and can clearly articulate their creative vision.
+Fine arts, design, or writing students who possess an undergraduate degree should apply to the graduate program if they have a cohesive body of work and can clearly articulate their creative vision.

-Architecture students with a previously held bachelor's degree should apply to the Master of Architecture program.
+Architecture students who hold a bachelor's degree should apply to the Master of Architecture Program.

 Although there is no college policy that dictates a student's enrollment pattern, most students find that it is advantageous to attend full time.

-Part-time enrollment is easier in the undergraduate fine arts programs and is extremely difficult in the professional design and architecture programs.
-Many of these majors have prerequisites and corequisites that require a particular sequence of courses.
+Part-time enrollment is easier in the undergraduate fine arts programs, but is extremely difficult in the professional design and architecture programs.
+Many of these majors have prerequisites and co-requisites that require a particular sequence of courses.

 Graduate students are expected to enroll on a full-time basis.

-If you meet the qualifications of specific merit scholarships, you may be eligible to receive a merit award (see Scholarships.
+If you meet the qualifications of specific merit scholarships, you may be eligible to receive a merit award.
 International students are not eligible to receive institutional, federal, or state financial aid.

-Degree students have priority for all CCA classes.
-Most CCA Extension classes are not for credit (see CCA Extension.
+Degree students have priority for all CCA courses.

 CCA students have 16 to 20 hours per day of studio access.
 Studio access varies per campus.
 Both campuses offer 24-hour access during the last two weeks of the semester.